-Furthermore, continuity and sustainability of support for family caregivers is a challenge faced by some stakeholders with planned activities and interventions.
-However, policy implementers advise raising awareness, getting help from donors, using government funds, and involving as many stakeholders as possible if there will be continuity and sustainability.
+Furthermore, continuity and sustainability of support for family caregivers is a challenge faced by some stakeholders that have activities and interventions planned.
+However, policy implementers advise relying on raising awareness, getting help from donors, using government funds, and involving as many stakeholders if there will be continuity and sustainability.
 According to the study's findings, donors significantly contribute to the consistency and sustainability of support for family carers.
-However, benefactors typically only sponsor a project for a specified time.
+However, benefactors typically only sponsor a project for a specified amount of time.
 The government is consequently accountable for having budget lines for continuity and sustainability.
-For funds to be raised to support family caregivers, other stakeholders who wish to contribute can do so without difficulty.
+For funds to be raised towards support of family caregivers, other stakeholders who wish to contribute can do so without difficulty.
 Therefore, it is essential to raise public awareness of family caregivers, their needs, and the opportunities that are accessible.
-Results also showed that sustainability and continuity depend on the available resources.
-These findings align with other study's evaluation of awareness creation at enhancing support for family caregivers of people living with serious illness (Hossain et al., 2020; Hudson et al., 2020).

-Findings also showed that efforts by the government in organising programmes targeted to support older adults and their families can be sustained if the source of resource allocation is consistent with plans and interventions towards support for families of the elderly.
-However, from a few respondents, it is evident that even the activities mentioned-those run by the government and NGOs-were targeted at helping elderly people in the state, not necessarily family caregivers.
+Results also showed that sustainability and continuity depend on the resources that are available.
+Findings reveal that efforts by government in organising programmes targeted to support older adults and their families can be sustained if the source of resource allocation is consistent with plans and interventions towards support for families of the elderly.
+However, from a few of the respondents, it evident that even the activities mentioned-those run by the government and NGOs-were targeted at helping elderly people in the state, not necessarily family caregivers.
 Therefore, it is crucial to have a support system directed to family caregivers.
-This aligns with earlier studies (Reinhard et al., 2019) that recommended allocating resources for family caregivers pertinent to their needs.
+This is in line with earlier studies (Reinhard et al., 2019; Reinhard et al., 2008) that recommended having resource allocated for family caregiver pertinent to their needs.

 As a result, helping family carers could lessen feelings of guilt, concern, and anxiety if the right resources are directed toward them.
 This will invariably lead to the caregiver having a better quality of life.
-Similar conclusions are drawn from previous research (Losada-Baltar, 2016).
-Leaders from the community and the religious community agreed that no amount of help is too small for family carers.
-Some support group members remarked that the caregiver will benefit significantly from any assistance, no matter how small.
-The carers will be inspired to exert more significant effort regardless of the type or amount of help provided, even if it is minimal.
-In addition, other studies (Michael et al., 2016) also report that sharing their experiences can create awareness about the importance of supporting family caregivers and informing interventions.
+Similar conclusions are drawn from previous research (Losada-Baltar, 2016; Cooper et al., 2008).
+Leaders from the community and the religious community agreed that there is no amount of help too small for family carers.
+Some support group members remarked that the caregiver will benefit greatly from any assistance, no matter how small.
+The carers will be inspired to exert greater effort regardless of the type or amount of help provided, even if it is minimal.
+In addition, other studies (Michael et al., 2016) report that sharing their experiences can create awareness about the importance of supporting family caregivers and inform interventions.
 Despite the lack of support towards family caregivers, respondents reveal that people are willing to provide support if there is enough genuine and transparent information regarding the family caregivers and the channel of resource distribution.